KCurtiss5/Customizable-Blackjack/README.md

 ## About the Project

 This codebase is a **highly-customizable** text-only blackjack game.
-It is working and tested on both windows and linux environments.
+It functions in both windows and linux environments as long as it meets the requirements.
 Customization options include, but are not limited to:

 - number of decks
 - rounds played before shuffling deck